The Banking Regulation Review: Belgium

 The prohibition on proprietary trading does not apply to certain trading activities, such as the provision of investment services to clients, market-making activities, hedging, treasury management and long-term investments.
 However, these authorised activities are capped, and must comply with specific quantitative and qualitative requirements.

-An NBB regulation of 1 April 2014, approved by the Royal Decree of 25 April 2014, establishes specific rules on permitted proprietary trading activities, which is supplemented by an NBB circular on periodic quantitative and qualitative reporting requirements with respect to proprietary trading.
+An NBB regulation of 1 April 2014, approved by the Royal Decree of 25 April 2014, establishes specific rules on permitted proprietary trading activities and is supplemented by an NBB circular of 30 March 2015 on periodic quantitative and qualitative reporting requirements with respect to proprietary trading.
 This circular applies to Belgian credit institutions whose deposits or issued debt instruments are covered by the Belgian deposit guarantee scheme, and contains specific instructions and templates for the quarterly quantitative and annual qualitative reporting obligations applicable to such institutions.

 iii Bankers' liability